neurolabusc/nii2mesh/README.md

 with the resulting meshes have the file names `D99_pu.k1.gii`, `D99_cd.k2.gii`, etc.

+## Supported Mesh Formats

+nii2mesh can save meshes to the GIfTI (.gii), mz3, obj, ply, FreeSurfer (.pial), stl, vtk.
+[MeshLab](https://www.meshlab.net) can export meshes to many other formats.
+Therefore, one option is to create a PLY mesh with nii2mesh and use MeshLab to export to your favorite format.

+ - [GIfTI](https://www.nitrc.org/projects/gifti/) is a popular Geometry format for Neuroimaging.
+The usage of base64 encoding leads to relatively large files and slow loading.
+ - [OBJ](http://www.paulbourke.net/dataformats/obj/) format is very popular, and may be a great choice for 3D printing.
+The use of ASCII rather than binary encoding makes these files large, slow to read and typically suggests limited precision.
+ - [PLY](http://paulbourke.net/dataformats/ply/) is an old format that is widely supported.
+The binary form created by nii2mesh yields small files and quick loading time.
+ - [MZ3](https://github.com/neurolabusc/surf-ice/tree/master/mz3) is the native format of [Surfice](https://www.nitrc.org/projects/surfice/).
+It is small and fast, but not widely supported.
+ - [FreeSurfer](https://surfer.nmr.mgh.harvard.edu) format is simple and used by FreeSurfer.
+ - [VTK](http://www.princeton.edu/~efeibush/viscourse/vtk.pdf) refers to the legacy VTK format, which is supported by many tools (unlike the more flexible modern XML-based VTK formats).
+ - [STL](http://www.paulbourke.net/dataformats/stl/) format is popular for 3D printing.
+You should use any other format unless required.
+This format does not re-use vertices across triangles, this results in very large files.
+Further, this means the meshes are either slow to load or appear to have a faceted jagged appearance.

 ## Printing

 You can use this tool to generate meshes suitable for 3D printing.